Culture - colonic tissue

 Toggle: English / Spanish

-A colonic tissue culture is a lab test to check for the cause of disease in a sample of tissue for the test is taken from the large intestine.
+A colonic tissue culture is a lab test to check for the cause of disease.
+The sample of tissue for the test is taken from the large intestine.
 The cause may be bacteria, fungi, or viruses.

 Colonic tissue culture

 How the Test is Performed

-The doctor removes a piece of tissue from your large intestine during a colonoscopy.
+The health care provider removes a piece of tissue from your large intestine.
+This is done during a colonoscopy.

 - It is placed in a special dish that contains a gel.
 Bacteria and other organisms can grow in this gel.
 The dish is then stored at a certain temperature.

 If certain germs grow, more tests will be done to identify them.
 This helps decide the best treatment.

 How to Prepare for the Test

 How the Test will Feel

 Once the sample is taken, the culture does not involve you.
 Therefore, there is no pain.

 Why the Test is Performed

-Your health care provider may order this test if you have signs or symptoms of an infection that can affect the large intestine.
+Your provider may order this test if you have signs or symptoms of a large intestine infection.
 A culture is often done when other tests such as a stool culture could not identify the cause of infection.

-A normal result means that no disease-causing organisms have grown in the laboratory dish.
+A normal result means that no disease-causing organisms have grown in the lab dish.

 Some "healthy" bacteria, called bowel flora, are normally found in the gut.
 The growth of such bacteria during this test does not mean there is an infection.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your provider about your test results.

-An abnormal result means that disease-causing organisms have grown in the laboratory dish.
+An abnormal result means that disease-causing organisms have grown in the lab dish.
 These organisms may include: